getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 From a users perspective, this should mostly not be noticeable - they can always run `getScope()` to get the current scope, or `withScope(callback)` to fork a new scope off the current scope.

 You can make a scope the current one via `setCurrentScope(scope)`, which should bind the scope to the current execution context (or a global, in SDKs without execution context).
+This is a replacement for the current APIs like `makeMain(hub)` or `setCurrentHub(hub)`.

+You can still clone scopes manually the same way as before, e.g. via `Scope.clone(oldScope)` or a similar API.
+In contrast to `withScope()`, this will _not_ fork an execution context.

+You can update the client of a scope via `scope.setClient(newClient)`.
+This will not affect any scope that has already been forked off this scope, but any scope forked off _after_ the client was updated will also receive the updated client.

+## Should users care about Clients?

+Generally speaking, for most regular use cases the client should be mostly hidden away from users.
+Users should just call `Sentry.init()`, which will setup a client under the hood.
+Users should generally only interact with scopes, and we should keep clients out of most public facing APIs.

+The client is only there to allow an escape hatch when users need to do more complex/special things, like isolating Sentry instances or multiplexing.
+So client APIs should be designed to _allow_ to do things that cannot be done via `Sentry.init()`, but our main focus should be on making the default experience easy to understand, which includes that users should not have to care about the concept of clients by default.

 ## What about other Hub references?